doordeck/doordeck-sdk-java/README.md

 ext.nfcUri = [
-    "scheme": "https", // Replace with the scheme you want or leave it empty "host": "doordeck.link", // Replace with the host you want or leave it empty "pathPrefix": "/uuid", // Replace with the pathPrefix you want or leave it empty ]
+    "scheme": "https", // Replace with the scheme you want or leave it empty "host": "doordeck.link", // Replace with the host you want or leave it empty ]
 ```